Gammer0909/QuickNotes/README.md

    These might change as development goes on, I will change the README.md as (if) they do.

+   Quicknotes doesn't save your text in a special file format that you can only open with a fancy document-maker.
+Instead, it saves them in a .txt file, so you can edit them with whatever you want.

    This project is made entirely by me.
-   If you wish to follow the project, hit the "Follow" button.
-It would help me out a lot.
+   If you wish to follow the project, star and watch it, that would help me a lot.

-   :D
+   Thank you for looking at my project